Vozzie/uacscript/readme.md

 Both ZDI and Microsoft are aware of this issue, expectedly ZDI didn't accept the admission because it's not a remote vulnerability.
 Surprisingly Microsoft didn't accept the vulnerability because "UAC isn't considered a security boundary".

+Only Windows 7 is vulnerable, Windows 8 has a embedded manifest and Windows 10 is untested.